bergesinstitute/grafmethodenglish/book-2-unit-6.md

 E: OK.
 What time?

-C: The movie starts at 8:30 PM.
+C: The movie starts at 8:30 pm.

 E: Perfect.
 Do you want to eat dinner before?